-We have already explained the difference between a Grant of Probate and Letters of Administration.
-Another common variation is what is called Letters of Administration (with Will Annexed).
-This is done where the named executor renounces, or has died, or does not wish to act.
-Generally, one of the adult beneficiaries applies.
+In this situation an application is made for Letters of Administration (with Will Annexed).
+This is also done where the named executor renounces, or has lost capacity, or does not wish to act.
+Generally, one of the adult beneficiaries of the will applies.

 It is important to note that the right to be an exectuor comes from Will itself, not the Grant of Probate.
 The Grant simply legitimises it.
 This means that from the time a person dies until the Grant is made the named executor can still attend to things such as arranging the funeral, cleaning and securing the house, dealing with the funeral directors etc. However, it is wise to be aware of the sensitivities of taking actions to the exclusion of other family members, particularly if there is any doubt about the validity of the will (and thus your right to be an executor).

 Usually, the first thing that happens is that someone contacts a funeral home.

 Quite often, it is the case that the named executor is the spouse of the deceased and is in no fit state psychologically to deal with these issues.
 Quite often another family member or family friend assumes this role.
 This can have repercussions later because the funeral undertakers require someone to sign for the funeral expenses and they call this person the “executor”.
 They also notify the cemetery that this person is the executor.
 When disputes arise, for example between the second wife and children from the first marriage as to the contents of the headstone, or location of burial it can happen that this “executor’s” wishes are given preference by the funeral home.

 The only legal executor is the person named in the will and/or the person who is granted letters of probate.

 Often it is not the spouse or next of kin that provides this information and quite often information is wrong or incomplete.
 This can cause problems later, for example, when the spelling of the name in the death certificate is different from the spelling in the will.